thdotnet/azure-docs.pt-br/articles/site-recovery/vmware-azure-manage-configuration-server.md

     `Remove-AzSiteRecoveryFabric -Fabric $fabric [-Force]`

 > [!NOTE]
-> Você pode usar o **-Force** opção em Remove-AzSiteRecoveryFabric para exclusão forçada do servidor de configuração.
+> Você pode usar a opção **-Force** em Remove-AzSiteRecoveryFabric para a exclusão forçada do servidor de configuração.

 ## <a name="generate-configuration-server-passphrase"></a>Gerar a Frase secreta do servidor de configuração